Aditya9056/smush-repo/readme.txt

 * New: Manual Image restore option for Media Library and NextGen Gallery, if "Backup Original Images" was kept on while smushing ( Pro Only )
 * New: Option to resmush image if Smush original is checked and Original image was skipped earlier ( Pro Only )
-* New: Delete Backup Files (Pro Only) on attachmnet deletion
+* New: Delete Backup Files (Pro Only) on attachment deletion

 * New: Added an option to preserve EXIF
 * New: Remove Smush meta on image regeneration,